By Emily Brandt

 This interview was conducted to gain an understanding of how Courage Campaign vets the candidates whom they endorse but grew into a longer discussion about the name change of which the interviewer had no knowledge when she first approached the organization to profile it.
 Below is the transcript with hyperlinks in red for informational purposes.
 In January 2020, 15 years after its founding, Courage Campaign became Courage California, a 501(c)(4) nonprofit, non-tax-deductible organization.
 One-point-four million members belong to Courage California according to their website.

 The subsidiary organizations affiliated with it, include Courage Campaign Institute, a 501 (c)(3) nonprofit, tax-deductible organization described as the educational arm and Courage California Super PAC (Political Party/527), a federal political action committee, for which Eddie Kurtz is treasurer.
 Courage California Issues Committee is designated as a ballot committee that is active on statewide and local ballot campaigns and is registered with the California Fair Political Practices Commission.
-It is located at 7119 West Sunset Boulevard, No. 195, Los Angeles, California 90046.
+It is located in Los Angeles.
 Eddie Kurtz has been the executive director for six years and previously spent eight years on staff.

 [Author’s Note: This interview was recorded with permission and edited for readability.]